palantir/conjure-java-runtime/readme.md

 cannot be handled by this object mapper.

 #### Error propagation
-The `DropwizardServers#configure` routine installs exception mappers for `IllegalArgumentException`, `NoContentException`, `RuntimeException` and `WebApplicationException`.
+The `HttpRemotingJerseyFeature` routine installs exception mappers for `IllegalArgumentException`, `NoContentException`, `RuntimeException` and `WebApplicationException`.
 The exception mapper sets the response media type to `application/json` and returns as response body a JSON representation of a `SerializableError` capturing the message, exception name, and optionally stacktrace of the exception.
 Both JaxRsClient and Retrofit2Client intercept